On the Morrison-Kawamata dream space and its applications: Preliminaries

-The following Morrison-Kawamata cone conjecture is one of the most important conjectures for Calabi-Yau fibrations, and it serves as the main motivation for defining MKD fiber spaces in this paper.
-It was formulated in \cite{Mor93, Mor96, Kaw97, Tot09} with increasing generality.
-See \cite{LOP18} for a survey of this conjecture.
+The following Morrison-Kawamata cone conjecture is one of the most important conjectures for Calabi-Yau fiber spaces, and it serves as the main motivation for defining MKD fiber spaces in this paper.
+It was formulated in increasing generality in \cite{Mor93, Mor96, Kaw97, Tot09}.
+See \cite{LOP18} for a survey of the conjecture.
+For the precise definitions of rational polyhedral fundamental domains and rational polyhedral cones, see Section~\ref{sec: Geometry of convex cones}.